About me

 Research interests

-I’m currently interested in the theory of deep learning from perspectives of statistics, theoretical computer science, and probability.
-Much of my past work happened at the intersection of theoretical CS and statistics where I explored non-asymptotic and high-dimensional inference problems and their average-case complexity.
+Much of my past work at MIT happened at the intersection of theoretical CS and statistics, where I explored non-asymptotic and high-dimensional inference problems and their average-case complexity.